 Otherwise it is simply a matter of moving in with the clubs, pontoons, fast cat berth, and the marinas all on your starboard side.
 Near the marinas be prepared for inconsiderate yachtsman emerging without a thought for the traffic, or worse still backing out blind.
 At night the outside edges of all these pontoons and berths are marked with green lights (check the charts) but note there is no further green buoyage until the region of the Folly Inn.
 On the port side lie a multitude of small craft moorings just outside of the channel as marked by the red can buoyage.
 Anchoring is not allowed within these moorings, and strangers should keep out of this area.
 A westerly going tidal set can in some circumstances be felt as far as the red can buoy number four (Fl(3)R.5s).

 If proceeding up River the next obstacle to be dealt with is the Chain Ferry, lurking just around the blind bend, shortly after passing Shepards Wharf Marina on your starboard side and the car ferry terminal at East Cowes on your port hand side.
 The Chain Ferry now has right of way over most vessels.
-See the new Cowes Harbour Commision's General Directions para 6.1 to 6.10.2 at
+See the new Cowes Harbour Commision's directions:

 Vessels over 30 m and very large unmanoeuvrable yachts should call "Chain Ferry" on VHF channel 69 to advise of their approach, and just because you're past the ferries doesn't mean you may not encounter ships.
 The chain Ferry area always seems to be a bit of a bottleneck.